Race Equality Charter

 - David Tyoember - Black & Minority Ethnic Officer, Imperial College Union

-- Anique Varleigh - Head of Exams & Assessment, Business School
+- Anique Varleigh - Head of Examinations & Assessment, Business School

-- Angela Williams - Training and Development Coordinator, Estates Division
+- Angela Williams - Senior Learning and Development Officer, Estates Division

 - Andrew Willlson – Chaplain